Razat94/learn/PowerBI/README-PowerBI.md

 ---------------------------------------------------------- */

-### /* ------------ Lesson 1 - General Structure  ------------ */

-	Let's open up: Analyzing Data & Reporting with Power BI -> My Footprint Sports
+Let's open the folder 'Analyzing Data & Reporting with Power BI' -> "MyFootprintSports_1.pbix"

 	NOTE: 	The entire power bi file is referred to as a "Report" & saved as a .PBIX file.
-		Note: Power BI file is considered a report, even if it doesn't contain any visuals.
+		Note: Power BI files are considered reports, even if they don’t contain any visuals.
 		The "semantic model" is tied into that report.

 	First enable the settings: